40 Of The Best Breakfast Cafes On The Gold Coast In 2025

 Image Credit: Paddock Bakery | Brooke Darling Photography

 You can’t talk about breakfast cafes on the Coast without talking about Paddock Bakery—toad in the hole, dippy eggs served in an egg carton and Nutella-filled pastries of all kinds, to name a few.
-With its whimsical garden setting, this pretty-as-a-picture old Queenslander-turned-cafe has iconic breakfast dishes and wood-fired baked goods that we turn to time and time again.
+With its whimsical garden setting, this pretty-as-a-picture old Queenslander-turned-cafe has iconic breakfast dishes and wood-fired baked goods that I turn to time and time again.

 Magnolia Lane